Windsor, Berkshire: Georgian and Victorian periods

-In 1778, there was a resumption of the royal visits to Windsor, although not to the castle as this was in a state of decay.
-Rather, George III extended a summer house first built by Queen Anne, that faced the upper ward walls, and known as the Garden House.
-The extended building was renamed Upper lodge, but owing to George II's ill health, part of the royal apartments in the castle were refurbished in 1804 for his use.
+In 1778, royal visits to Windsor resumed, although not to the castle as this was in a state of decay.
+Rather, George III extended a summer house first built by Queen Anne, which faced the upper ward walls, and was known as the Garden House.
+The extended building was renamed Upper lodge, but owing to George III's ill health, part of the royal apartments in the castle were refurbished in 1804 for his use.
 This started a period of new development in Windsor, with the building of two army barracks.
 However the associated large numbers of soldiers led to a major prostitution problem by 1830, in a town where the number of streets had little changed since 1400.
-In the 18th century the town traded with London selling the Windsor Chair which was actually made in Buckinghamshire.
+In the 18th century the town traded with London, selling Windsor Chairs which were actually made in Buckinghamshire.

 A number of fine houses were built in this period, including Hadleigh House on Sheet Street, which was built in 1793 by the then mayor of Windsor, William Thomas.
 In 1811 it was the home of John O'Reilly, the apothecary-surgeon to George III.
 Windsor Castle was the westernmost sighting-point for the Anglo-French Survey (1784–1790), which measured the precise distance between the Royal Greenwich Observatory and the Paris Observatory by trigonometry.
 Windsor was used because of its relative proximity to the base-line of the survey at Hounslow Heath.